Troubleshoot connecting Excel to Power BI data

-There may be times when using Analyze in Excel that you get an unexpected result, or the feature doesn't work as you expected.
-This page provides solutions for common issues when using Analyze in Excel.
+There may be times when connecting Excel to Power BI data that you get an unexpected result, or the feature doesn't work as you expected.
+This page provides solutions for common issues when analyzing Power BI data in Excel.

 - Forbidden error